Great UK WaterBlitz - Earthwatch Europe

 Where can I test?

-You can test any freshwater body (rivers, streams, canals and lakes), anywhere in the UK.
-Freshwater that is downstream of a sewage treatment works or an outfall pipe is more likely to have higher nutrient levels than freshwater that is upstream of potential pollution sources.
 Before you do your test, make sure it’s safe to do so – we advise staying several metres away from potential pollution sources for your own health and safety – and that you have permission to be on the land (if it is private property).

 Do I need to have done water quality testing before?

-Where will my data appear?
+Where will my results appear?

 Why is the data important?

-Rivers are suffering from pollution from a number of sources – sewage, nutrients and chemicals.
-To change attitudes and policy towards rivers, we need robust data on water quality.
-Citizen science activities like the Great UK WaterBlitz and ongoing monitoring via the FreshWater Watch programme are vital to provide a robust, data-driven picture of the health of our rivers.
+Citizen science activities like the Great UK WaterBlitz and ongoing monitoring via the FreshWater Watch project are vital to provide a robust, data-driven picture of the health of our freshwater bodies.

 How will you use the data?

-The data you submit as part of the Great UK WaterBlitz will be analysed and compiled into a public report, which will be published in the weeks following the Great UK WaterBlitz.
-The analysis in this report will be used to create a snapshot of freshwater across the UK.
-We will use this data to challenge water companies on their action; provide the Environment Agency with information on rivers they do not monitor; and to inform the Office for Environmental Protection on any activities we suspect are illegal.
+The data you submit as part of the Great UK WaterBlitz will be analysed and compiled into a public report, which will be published in May.
+The analysis in this report will be used to create a snapshot of freshwater health across the UK.

 How can I partner with you on research projects?